Marco-Cheng/marco-cheng.github.io/content/home/papers.md

   flip_alt_rows: false
 ---

- * My research interests include blockchain, mechanism and incentive design, and applied cryptography.
+ * My research interests include blockchain, generative AI, mechanism and incentive design, and applied cryptography.

   * Since sophomore year, I have been advised by [Prof. Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/) to conduct scientific research on blockchain at Tsinghua University, and it's the initiation and enlightenment of my stepping into scientific research.
 During this period, I completed my first academic research paper: [Crowdsourcing Work as Mining: A Decentralized Computation and Storage Paradigm](https://arxiv.org/pdf/2211.06669.pdf) .